-Good to Know: These techniques also work for other citrus fruits (like oranges and limes).
+Good to Know: These techniques also work for other citrus fruits (like oranges, grapefruits and limes).

-- Use a grater with fine holes (a small hand grater is great but you can use the larger graters too–just use the side with the fine holes).
-Carefully drag the fruit across the surface and make sure to only grate the top bright yellow peel and not the white pith underneath.
+- Carefully drag the fruit across the surface and make sure to only grate the top bright yellow part of the rind and not the white pith underneath.

-There are a few different ways you can save it for future use…
+There are a few different ways you can save zest for future use…

-- Freezing: Wrap in plastic wrap then freeze in an airtight container.
-You can also freeze the peels like this then just grate the frozen peels as you need.
+- Freezing: Wrap in plastic wrap or little packets of parchment paper then freeze in an airtight container (I put the packets in a small glass mason jar).
+You can also freeze the rinds like this then just grate the frozen pieces as you need.
+They should be ok for about 6 months in the freezer.

 - Refrigeration: Keep excess sealed in an airtight plastic bag and refrigerate until needed, will keep for a few days.